SpiNNakerManchester/SpiNNakerManchester.github.io/2015.006.AnotherFineProductFromTheNonsenseFactory/MappingAlgorithms.md

 ```

 If so, you have just ran the sPyNNaker front end and used 3 external algorithms (RigRouter,RigCommandLineHilbertPlacer,RigAllocator).
-Now try creating your own algorithms and xml files and start experimenting.
+Now try creating your own algorithms and XML files and start experimenting.

 # <a name="Trouble"></a> Troubleshooting